alvarezdaniel/aws-bootcamp-cruddur-2023/journal/week5.md

 #### Add new function in ddb library

-A new function should be implemented in `ddb.py` for listing the messages for a given message_group_uuid
+A new function should be implemented in `ddb.py` for listing the messages for a given message_group_uuid (in reverse order)

 ```py
   def list_messages(client,message_group_uuid):